 Information criteria are commonly used for selecting Bayesian models, since they are directly related to assessing the predictive performance of the models.
 In addition, WAIC is asymptotically equal to LOO (Watanabe, 2010).
-The distinguishing feature of WAIC in comparison with AIC (Akaike Information Criterion; Akaike (1974)), DIC (Deviance Information Criterion; Spiegelhalter et al. (2002)), and BIC (Bayesian Information Criterion; Schwarz (1978), which also has a different goal than the other measures discussed here), is that WAIC is point-wise: the uncertainty is calculated point-by-point in the data over the entire posterior distribution (Gelman et al., 2014b).
+The distinguishing feature of WAIC in comparison with AIC (Akaike Information Criterion; Akaike, 1974), DIC (Deviance Information Criterion; Spiegelhalter, Best, Carlin, & Van Der Linde, 2002), and BIC (Bayesian Information Criterion; Schwarz, 1978, which also has a different goal than the other measures discussed here), is that WAIC is point-wise: the uncertainty is calculated point-by-point in the data over the entire posterior distribution (Gelman, Hwang, & Vehtari, 2014).
 This is important because some observations are harder to predict than others.
 In addition, AIC does not work well with strong priors, and while DIC can take into account informative priors, and it is the measure of choice in many Bayesian applications, it may give unexpected results when the posterior distribution is not well summarized by its mean (for example, if the posterior is substantially skewed).
-For a complete comparison between AIC, DIC, and WAIC, see (Gelman et al., 2014b).
+For a complete comparison between AIC, DIC, and WAIC, see Gelman, Hwang, and Vehtari (2014).

 Cross validation techniques are ideally suited for comparing highly different models, and may be a fully Bayesian replacement for AIC or DIC.
-However, even with moderate sample size, it can be difficult to compare nested hierarchical models (such as linear mixed models) based on predictive accuracy (Wang and Gelman, 2014).
+However, even with moderate sample size, it can be difficult to compare nested hierarchical models (such as linear mixed models) based on predictive accuracy (Wang & Gelman, 2014).
 An experimental manipulation can produce a tiny change in predictive accuracy, which can be nearly indistinguishable from noise, but it can be still useful for evaluating a psycholinguistic theory.
-This means that unless we are dealing with huge effects or with a very large sample size, the null model would always be almost as good as the model with the predictor of interest, as far as predictive accuracy is concerned, while the complexity of the model with the predictor of interest is penalized (Wang and Gelman, 2014; Gelman et al., 2014b).
+This means that unless we are dealing with huge effects or with a very large sample size, the null model would always be almost as good as the model with the predictor of interest, as far as predictive accuracy is concerned, while the complexity of the model with the predictor of interest is penalized (Gelman, Hwang, & Vehtari, 2014; Wang & Gelman, 2014).